 Please feed your puppy Blue Buffalo chicken and brown rice life protection for puppies & Native Small Breed Puppy Food.
-This dog food is a premium quality

 because this is critical to their health.
 If necessary we will instruct you on giving the puppy ½ teaspoon of chicken baby food or

 EnerCal morning and evening until a jar/tube is finished.
-Your puppy can be switched to an adult formula food between 9-12 mo. of age.
+Your puppy can be switched to an adult formula food between 9-12 months.